 |51 University||Will start at 11:20 am|

 Weekend service remains unchanged: regular Saturday service will operate on Saturdays and regular Sunday service will operate on Sundays.

 Fares – HSR, ATS / DARTS

 We are looking at our refund policy and will update as soon as possible.

-Until at least May 25, 2020, Customers are not required to pay a fare when they enter the rear door of the bus.
+Until further notice, Customers are not required to pay a fare when they enter the rear door of the bus.

 Customers will be required to wait until at least April 6 to purchase any HSR fare products, including tickets, passes, DARTS Books, Taxi Scrip, and renewals of Senior Annual Passes.

 Senior Annual Pass holders do not need to renew their passes even though their current Pass may expire March 31, 2020.
 We want to assure you that you will not be denied service and will have ample time to renew your pass once service is back to normal.